QuantEcon/lecture-source-py/source/rst/perm_income.rst

 .. [#f2] A linear marginal utility is essential for deriving :eq:`sprob5` from :eq:`sprob4`.
 Suppose instead that we had imposed the following more standard assumptions on the utility function: :math:`u'(c) >0, u''(c)<0, u'''(c) > 0` and required that :math:`c \geq 0`.
 The Euler equation remains :eq:`sprob4`.
 But the fact that :math:`u''' <0` implies via Jensen's inequality that :math:`\mathbb{E}_t [u'(c_{t+1})] >  u'(\mathbb{E}_t [c_{t+1}])`.
 This inequality together with :eq:`sprob4` implies that :math:`\mathbb{E}_t [c_{t+1}] > c_t` (consumption is said to be a 'submartingale'), so that consumption stochastically diverges to :math:`+\infty`.
 The consumer's savings also diverge to :math:`+\infty`.

-.. [#fod] An optimal decision rule is a map from current state into current actions---in this case, consumption
+.. [#fod] An optimal decision rule is a map from the current state into current actions---in this case, consumption

 .. [#f4] Representation :eq:`sprob15ab` implies that :math:`d(L) = U (I - A L)^{-1} C`.